 We actually did some off-roading driving through deep water. that was scary.
 It got filthy, all covered in mud but luckily we had that rain on the drive from Jackson to Vegas so that gave it a much needed wash. ☔️

-Covid also stopped us from doing horseback riding or river floating.
+Covid also stopped us from doing horseback riding and river floating.
 Another two things to add to our list for next time.

 We loved the Grand Tetons as we knew we would from previous holidays.
 It is such a beautiful place with lovely people.
 It’s very laid back and has lots of great restaurants and shops.